danielt998/HanziToAnki/README.md

 Please feel free to make suggestions, open/comment on issues, or share code!

+# Development
+Feel free to fork, create branches, and raise PRs.

 ## Tests
-You can either run tests with IntelliJ, or with `./gradlew test` If gradlew doesn't have permissions, run `chmod +x gradlew` in the root of this project.
+You can either run tests with IntelliJ, or with `./gradlew test`

+If gradlew doesn't have permissions, run `chmod +x gradlew` in the root of this project.

-## Development
+## Code formatting
-Feel free to fork, create branches, and raise PRs.

-We run a few automated checks with Github Actions in our PRs, so we recommend checking test pass and code formatting is happy before raising a PR.
+We run a few automated checks with Github Actions in our PRs.
+We recommend doing the following before raising a PR:
+- checking test pass
+- formatting code

 With the CheckStyle plugin, you can import the repository's `google_checks.xml` file.
 The IDE should use this for formatting checks.